sukritkapil2/Cowin-Notifier-Android/readme.md

 ### Minimal UI - Easy to use
 * Cowin notifier has an easy UI, that an average user can easily use.
 A no nonsense application, that you run once and leave it running, without worrying to check back or keep your device on.
 ### Background Application - No need to keep your device on
-* Will continuously run in the background and ping the server every 10 seconds, so that you will know immediately whenever a slot is found.
+* Will continuously run in the background even if you close the application and ping the server every 10 seconds, so that you will know immediately whenever a slot is found.
-### Run Once Listen Forever
+### Run Once Listen Forever - Close the app, it still works!
 * Notifier checks for the next 7 days from the current date not the selected date.
 So the user can keep the app running and not worry about changing the date again and again.
 ### Bad Network? - It handles it well
 * The notifier takes care of bad network conditions.
 It will keep running even if internet is not available and whenever the interent is available it will again start pinging the server
-### Minimal data usage
+### Minimal data usage - Less data? no worries
 * Minimal data usage is there.
 It only gets a JSON response every 10 seconds.
 So even after 4-5 days of continuous background running, the maximum data usage will not exceed 10 Mb

 ## Installation